keizerzilla/search4dwango9/README.md

 My attempt to help solving the DWANGO9 wad mystery.

 Inspired by doomkid's idea in timestamp 3:08 of his video, I started working on a automated process to search for the dwango9 image in a WAD.
-As a Python programmer, I began my process by looking for a library to help me dump LUMP info more easily and I found Omgifol, originaly created by Fredrik Johansson and now maintened by Devin Acker (GitHub repo).
+As a Python programmer, I began my process by looking for a library to help me dump LUMP info more easily and I found Omgifol, originaly created by Fredrik Johansson and now maintened by Devin Acker (https://github.com/devinacker/omgifol).
 First, I stored the data from the WOLF6 LUMP of the DWANGO!.WAD as our flag to be found.
 The rest of the algorithm is explained as follows:

  1. open a WAD
  2. loop through the possible groups of LUMPs in which the flag could be found (patches, flats, graphics, data)